S3 Compatible

 Example Configuration:

 When connecting to the destination, JetBackup will automatically take the Region us-east-1 and replace the {region} with the inputted field whenever needed.
+For custom endpoint configurations, you can also specify {bucket} depending on the endpoint format.
+This is not required for most S3 destinations.
+Example Custom Vendors:

 • MinIO (self-hosted)